Get U Well

 • Preparing the right documents and health details ensures your provider gets a complete, accurate understanding of your medical background from day one.

-• Bringing a clear list of medications, symptoms, questions, and supporting information leads to a smoother visit, more precise care decisions, and fewer follow-up clarifications.
+• Bringing a clear list of medications, symptoms, questions, and supporting information leads to a smoother visit and more precise care decisions.

 What Your First Primary Care Visit Is Really For

-According to the National Institute on Aging, a first primary care visit is when your provider learns your health history, the symptoms you’re dealing with now, and what you want to work on going forward.
+According to the National Institute on Aging , a first primary care visit is when your provider learns your health history, current symptoms, and goals moving forward.

-Everything you bring helps them build an accurate picture, which means better decisions and fewer back-and-forth follow-ups later.
+Everything you bring helps them build an accurate picture, which leads to better decisions and fewer follow-ups later.

 First Primary Care Visit Checklist